-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 'Mother of the Bar'

-Averil Deverell, from Greystones, Dublin, went on to enjoy a career spanning 40 years.
+Ms Deverell, from Greystones, County Wicklow, went on to enjoy a career spanning 40 years.

 She was a campaigner for gender equality and worked tirelessly to promote the view that women were equally competent to carry out the same work as men.